 A previous co-worker friend of mine named Gouthami is from there and once invited me to a family wedding!

 She said, as I have heard, that the Indian wedding is a very big affair which lasts 7-10 days, sometimes longer.
 When I asked how long she would be going for she replied, ” a full month.”
 WOW!
 That’s a lot of preparation and fun.
 I asked her if she had been married there as well, and she said her family put together quite the large celebration.
 It consisted of many days of preparation, the different ceremonies and feasting for about 5,000 people.
 Yes, you read that right, five-thousand-people attended.
 I was amazed and asked to see pictures, which she brought in the next day.
 Huge town halls are used to accommodate such parties.
 Now that’s a party!

 What glorious colors and clothes from the wedding party to the food hall and everything in between.
 The traditional ceremonies as well as the family feasting were all caught on digital and I was transported to an amazing event.

 She is going back home in November and said I could easily be a family guest to observe and she would later show me or have an elder in her family show me her country.
 The generosity and desire to share her country with me warmed up my soul as does this amazing dinner.
-I just wish we had vacation time to go with her and her husband!
-Another time…

-By the way Gouthami said she would like to cook with me one day and share her family recipes, which I gladly will enjoy and will report back here our creations.
+Gouthami said she would like to cook with me one day and share her family recipes, which I gladly will enjoy and will report back here our creations.

-- 3 tbsp vegetable oil
+- 3 tbsp vegetable oil (See Note 1)

-- 2 medium onions, chopped
+- 2 red onions chopped

-- 2 garlic cloves, crushed and chopped
+- 2 garlic cloves minced

 - 2 tbsp fresh ginger paste